-One of my favorite authors is Gretchen Rubin who writes about happiness and being true to yourself.
+One of my favorite authors is Gretchen Rubin – who writes about happiness and being true to yourself.
 Her book Better Than Before is about changing your habits based on your personality type.

-She says that people identify with how they respond to expectations- whether they're outer or inner expectations.
+She says that people identify with how they respond to expectations – specifically, whether outer or inner expectations.

-Obliger: an obliger requires external accountability.
+An obliger requires external accountability.
 She needs a coach, a dietitian- someone she can’t let down to achieve her goals at work & in her personal life.

-Rebel: a rebel rejects all expectations- both external AND internal.
+A rebel rejects all expectations- both external AND internal.

 Which Are the Most Common Tendencies?

 Obligers and Questioners are the most common, Rebels and Upholders are less common.